 Proposals will be evaluated using the following considerations:

 - Compliance with the ADRC’s mission and priorities

 - Availability of resources

-Other data requests: Direct all data archive requests to Carolyn Zhu PhD, Director of the ADRC Data Core, via ADRC clinical request form.
+Clinical data requests: Direct all data archive requests to Carolyn Zhu PhD, Director of the ADRC Data Core, via ADRC clinical request form.
 These data are the property of investigators who have generated the data.
-While the ADRC strongly encourages and supports collaboration and data sharing, the final decision about sharing data belongs to the project’s PI.
+While the ADRC strongly encourages and supports collaboration and data sharing, the final decision about sharing data belongs to the project's PI.
 Additionally, ADRC cores generate data that are available through the National Alzheimer’s Coordinating Center.